spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/1-create-codegen-unit.md

 > Think carefully about how to structure `Source/`.
 The `CodeGen.sln` solution coalesces all contents and directories within each codegen unit's `Source/` directory into the `CodeGen.csproj` project.

-Click [here](2-write-a-generator.md) for documentation on writing a generator.

 ## 2. Create a codegen job

 When performing code generation, the `CodeGen` entry point:

-1. Parses schema and stores their details.
 1. Finds all `CodegenJob` classes in the `CodeGen` project.
 1. Uses reflection to instantiate each `CodegenJob` that was found.
 1. Checks which jobs are dirty.